contao/package-metadata/docs/en/README.md

 2. Select an existing package or create new folders for a none existing package like "meta/vendor/package"
 3. Make pull request
 4. Your pull request is checked automatically.
-5. As soon as all checks are green, either a Code Owner or a member of the review team can approve and merge your Pull Request.
+5. As soon as all checks are green, a member of the review team can approve and merge your Pull Request.

-## Becoming a Code Owner

-Code Owners can approve Pull Requests through regular GitHub Reviews and trigger automated merging without actually having push access to the repository.
-To become a Code Owner of your vendor you have to create a Pull Request adjusting the `CODEOWNERS` file.
-As soon as a member of the review team approves the changes and checks if you are really allowed to make changes for the given vendor, the Pull Request is merged and from now on you can approve Pull Requests that affect your own paths yourself.

 [1]: https://getcomposer.org
 [2]: https://docs.transifex.com/formats/yaml